 Born in Tennessee, with degrees from Yale, NEC, and the Royal Conservatory of the Netherlands, pianist Guy Livingston wowed critics and audiences with his successful One Minute Project.
 Sixty composers each wrote one minute for Livingston, and the project was featured on NPR, in The New York Times, Le Monde, Sports Illustrated, and was praised by the Atlanta Constitution as the ‘party record of the year.’
-Livingston is based in Europe and travels widely as a pianist and director.
+Livingston is based in Europe and travels widely as a pianist and broadcaster.
 He has recorded three solo CDs for the Wergo label, and appeared as soloist with the Orchestre Nationale de France and the Chicago Symphony.
 Major productions include the Nuit de John Cage, the Antheil Centennial Festival, and the William Bolcom in Paris Festival.

 Guy Livingston leads a dual career as pianist and producer.
-Based in Paris and The Hague, he has performed all over the world, notably as soloist with the Chicago Symphony and the Orchestre Nationale de France.
+Based in The Hague, he has performed all over the world, notably as soloist with the Chicago Symphony and the Orchestre Nationale de France.

 Livingston’s boldness, stamina, and virtuosity at the piano have earned him glowing reviews from the New York Times, Sports Illustrated, and National Public Radio.
 His performances have taken him to Holland, Italy, France, Germany, Poland, Russia, Tunisia, India, Georgia, and South Africa.